Mrnt/OctoPrint-FlashForge/README.md

 # OctoPrint-FlashForge

-Support communication with closed source FlashForge printers such as Finder, Dreamer and rebranded printers such as the PowerSpec Ultra, Dremel Idea Builder.
+Add support to the [Octoprint](https://octoprint.org) 3D printer web interface for communication with closed source FlashForge printers such as Finder, Dreamer and rebranded printers such as the PowerSpec Ultra, Dremel Idea Builder.

 Based on work by [Noneus](https://github.com/Noneus)